Dawson Mercer: Professional

 On December 24, 2020, Mercer was signed to a three-year, entry-level contract by the New Jersey Devils.
 He made his NHL debut the following season on October 15, 2021, against the Chicago Blackhawks.
 During the game, he recorded his first career NHL assist on a goal by Andreas Johnsson.
 On October 19, Mercer scored his first NHL goal against the Seattle Kraken.
+He would finish his rookie season with 42 points, and led the team in games played with 82.

+On April 27, 2023, Mercer scored his first NHL playoff goal against the New York Rangers, in a 4–0 shutout in Game 5 of the 2023 playoffs.